-Our Board has approved the Reverse Stock Split and believes that it is in our best interests to undertake the Reverse Stock Split in order to increase the trading price of our Shares on the NASDAQ Capital Market.
+Our Board has approved the Reverse Stock Split and a related amendment to our Restated Certificate of Incorporation, as discussed below, and believes that it is in our best interests to undertake the Reverse Stock Split in order to increase the trading price of our Shares on the NASDAQ Capital Market.
 Our Board believes that such an increased trading price will make our Shares more attractive to a wider array of investors, which will improve our ability to raise additional capital in connection with and subsequent to effectuating the BDC Election discussed in Proposal I. In addition, we expect our stockholders will also benefit from relatively lower trading costs for higher priced Shares.
 We will not effectuate the Reverse Stock Split UNLESS stockholders approve this Proposal II and each of the other proposals set forth herein other than Proposal V.

-Approval of this Proposal II would permit (but not require) our Board to effectuate the Reverse Stock Split by a ratio of not less than 1-for-4 and not more than 1-for-6, with the exact ratio to be set within this range as determined by our Board in its sole discretion.
+Approval of this Proposal II would permit (but not require) our Board to effectuate the Reverse Stock Split by a ratio of not less than 1-for-5 and not more than 1-for-6, with the exact ratio to be set within this range as determined by our Board in its sole discretion.
 The exact ratio of the Reverse Stock Split will be determined by the Board and publicly announced by Newtek NY, prior to the effective time of the split.
+Any fractional shares resulting from the Reverse Stock Split will be paid in cash in lieu of issuing a fractional share based on the closing price of a share of our Common Stock on the NASDAQ Capital Market immediately following the effective time of the Reverse Stock Split.
 We believe that enabling our Board to set the ratio of the Reverse Stock Split within the stated range will provide us with the flexibility to implement the Reverse Stock Split in a manner designed to maximize the anticipated benefits for our stockholders.
 In determining a ratio of the Reverse Stock Split, if any, following the receipt of stockholder approval, our Board may consider, among other things, factors such as: